aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/commemorative-days/fast-days/tisha-bav/birkat-hamazon-additions-for-shabbat-nahamu-by-gabriel-wasserman.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-Blessed are You, YHVH our elo'ah, cosmic majesty, El, our Parent, our Majesty, our Mighty One, our Holy One, the Holy One of Yaaqov, the Majestic Power who is Good and Does Good, who on each and every day has done good, does good, and will do good to us, who has rewarded us, rewards us, and will reward us forever, in grace, in mercy, and in compassion, and in all good.
+Blessed are You, YHVH our <em>elo'ah</em>, cosmic majesty, El, our Parent, our Majesty, our Mighty One, our Holy One, the Holy One of Yaaqov, the Majestic Power who is Good and Does Good, who on each and every day has done good, does good, and will do good to us, who has rewarded us, rewards us, and will reward us forever, in grace, in mercy, and in compassion, and in all good.
 </span></div></td></tr>
 </tbody></table>